How To Use A Stand Mixer For Sourdough Bread

 Frequently Asked Questions

 Yes it's perfectly fine to mix sourdough in a stainless steel Kitchen Aid bowl.
 It is non reactive and will not affect your bread.
+It's actually a myth that you cannot make sourdough with stainless steel utensils.

 You'll know when your stand mixer has finished kneading your sourdough when the dough is not sticking to the sides of the bowl.
 It will form a ball around the dough hook.
 It will be quite elastic and stretchy and will "slap" the sides of the bowl as it goes around.